Sample code to illustrate Tracklr

 --kalendar

-specify calendar to use.
+specify calendar to use. default calendar is used otherwise-t

 --title

-or title from the config is used
+report title, or title from the config is used-s

 --subtitle

-or subtitle from the config is used
+report subtitle, or subtitle from the config is used

 Loads multiple calendars which can use BasicHTTPAuth.